-Even though the power from the LISF is purchased by the local utility, the Laboratory receives GHG reduction credits by purchasing an equivalent amount of Renewable Energy Credits (RECs) each year.
 In March 2011, BNL began receiving 15 megawatts per hour of hydropower from the New York Power Authority.
-In 2021, BNL consumed 120,593 megawatts of hydropower, providing a net combined GHG reduction of 93,728 MT CO2e from the LISF and hydropower.
-Furthermore, in 2016 BNL completed an expansion of the Northeast Solar Energy Research Center (NSERC).
+In 2022, BNL consumed 120,747 megawatts of hydropower, providing a net GHG reduction of 66,420 MT CO2e.
+In 2016, BNL completed an expansion of the Northeast Solar Energy Research Center (NSERC).
 The NSERC is a solar photovoltaic facility that now has a total peak capacity of 907 kW.
-In 2021, it provided 659,336 kWh and offset 365 MT CO2e.
+In 2022, it provided 644,479 kWh and offset 355 MT CO.e.
+Combined hydropower from the New York Power Authority and NSERC power offset 66,775 MT CO_e.
 DOE awarded BNL's first Utility Energy Service Contract (UESC) in October 2013.
-This project provided for the implementation of energy savings measures to reduce Scope 1 and 2 GHG levels by approximately 7,000 MT CO2e.
+This project provided for the implementation of energy savings measures to reduce Scope 1 and 2 GHG levels by approximately 7,000 MT CO.e.

-The UESC project implementation was completed in May 2015 and included the following energy conservation measures:
+The UESC project was completed in May 2015 and included the following energy conservation measures:

-- Installation of a 1,250-ton high-efficiency chiller to increase the efficiency of supplied chilled water; - Upgraded lighting systems in 18 buildings; and - Enhanced building control upgrades and additions to provide for heating, ventilation, and air conditioning temperature setbacks in nine buildings.
+- Installation of a 1,250-ton high-efficiency chiller to increase the efficiency of supplied chilled water. - Upgraded lighting systems in 18 buildings; and - Enhanced building control upgrades and additions to provide for heating, ventilation, and air conditioning temperature setbacks in nine buildings.

 The UESC project has been a success, with annual energy savings within three percent of the original estimates for each of the seven years since completion.
 In FY 2018, an investment grade audit (IGA) was initiated for a potential Phase II UESC project.
 In 2019, the IGA was completed and the process to issue a contract was begun.
 Planned energy savings projects under consideration include additional lighting and building control upgrades, free cooling, and some HVAC improvements for the Chemistry Building.
-Due to some concerns by Brookhaven Science Associates and DOE, the UESC II effort was temporarily paused.
-However, it is expected to resume soon.
-BNL continues to periodically evaluate the potential to install a combined heat and power plant, as well as renewable energy projects, and will recommend going forward if a business case is developed to make installation a viable alternative.
+Due to unattractive economics, BNL has made the decision not to move forward with UESC II.